Cheyenne Village helps people with disabilities lead happy, healthy and fulfilling lives.

 Our beloved founder, Margaret “Peggy” Marshall, passed away on February 26, 2006.

-She was a powerful and positive force who worked to improve the lives of adults with developmental and physical disabilities.
+She was a powerful and positive force who worked to improve the lives of adults with intellectual, developmental and physical disabilities.
 Not only was Peggy the founder of Cheyenne Village and The Villagers Antiques & Collectibles Shop, she was co-founder of the Colorado Springs Fine Arts Center Tactile Gallery and creator of a wheelchair accessible garden that was named to the Smithsonian Institution’s Archives of American Gardens.

 Peggy will be remembered as an independent spirit, a crusader, an art lover, a wonderful mom, and an inspiring friend.
 Our heartfelt appreciation is given to Peggy for the legacy of Cheyenne Village.